patrik-cihal/newtons-fractal/procedure.md

 - find the coefficients and derivative
 - display the fractal with shiftable roots
 - when root is clicked on, shift it with mouse
+- when arrow is clicked on increase the number of iterations for the newtons method

 ## model:
 - roots: Complex[]